feedhenry/core-monitoring/README.md

-# core-monitoring
-RHMAP Core Monitoring
+## Core Monitoring
+This project contains the resources to build Nagios DockerImage.

+### Building